aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/data-import-and-export/import-integer-array-into-worksheet/_index.md

 POST https://api.aspose.cloud/v3.0/cells/{name}/importdata
 ```

-The important parameters are described in the following table.
+The important parameters are listed in the table below.

 ### ImportIntegerArrayOption